Q: What is a freethinker?

 A: RAFT has three types of regularly occurring activities: educational, social, and community service.

-Our primary educational activity is our monthly meeting (currently held through Zoom) which features speakers, presentations, and discussions.
+Our primary educational activity is our monthly meeting (currently held outdoors or through Zoom, depending on the weather) which features speakers, presentations, and discussions.
 We also have a monthly book club.

 Our social activities include movie night, happy hour, and coffee time.